 Activate the switch the telephone is connected to for LLDP.
 This is currently only possible with Extreme switches.
-Activating the switch for LLDP enables the switch to send appropriate IP Addresses using Avaya/Extreme Proprietary HTTP and/or HTTPS Server and/or Call Server TLVs.
+Activating the switch for LLDP enables the switch to send appropriate IP Addresses using Avaya/Extreme Proprietary File Server and/or Call Server TLVs.